 - Salt and pepper to taste

-- Drizzle salad ingredients with 2 Tbsp lemon juice, 2 Tbsp olive oil and black pepper.
+- Drizzle salad ingredients with 2 tablespoon lemon juice, 2 tablespoon olive oil and black pepper.
 See tip above about adding salt.

 - Toss to combine and serve.